jiribenes/effekt-nix/README.md

 - `tests`: (Optional) A list of test files to run during the build process.
 - `effekt`: (Optional) A specific Effekt derivation to use.
 If not provided, it uses the version specified by `effektVersion`.
 - `effektVersion`: The version of Effekt to use (defaults to the latest version).
-- `effektBackends`: A list of backends to compile your project with.
+- `backends`: A list of backends to compile your project with.
 The first backend in the list is considered the default.
 - `buildInputs`: (Optional) Additional build inputs required for your package.

 The function will compile your project with all specified backends and create a binary for each.